ehamiter/bookerics/README.md

 A: Sure.
 If you're not lucky enough to be named Eric, you can update the configuration to be booktoms, bookzendayas, bookvolodymyrs, etc. I suppose "bookmarks" works as well.

-**Q: Do I need AWS and OpenAI to use `bookerics`?**
+**Q: Do I need FeralHosting and OpenAI to use `bookerics`?**
 A: No, these are optional features.
-The core bookmark functionality works without external services, but you'll miss out on screenshots, AI tagging, and cloud sync.
+The core bookmark functionality works without external services, but you'll miss out on cloud-hosted screenshots, AI tagging, and public RSS feeds.

 **Q: How does the AI tagging work?**
 A: When you save a bookmark without tags, `bookerics` can automatically analyze the content and suggest relevant tags using OpenAI's GPT models.